captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

+[cries]

+Be happy as a kid.
+For I may not be here tomorrow

+---

+[Ismene vocalizing]

+---

+[vocalizing harmony]

+---

 ## ISMENE:
 Sister, my sister.
-Danae suffered like you, Locked in a prison of bronze, Both bedchamber and tomb, Where the sun cold not brush her face.
+Danae suffered like you, Locked in chamber and tomb.

 ---